SM20598/MRCD/old_stuff/README.md

 * A handful of ROS2 Humble SOTA SLAM algorithms.

 ## Notes:
 We are open to contributions to our dataset.
-Please feel free to raise an [issue](https://github.com/SM20598/MRCD/issues) on github or open a [discussion](https://github.com/SM20598/MRCD/discussions) :)
+Please feel free to raise an [issue](https://github.com/SM20598/MRCD/issues) or open a [discussion](https://github.com/SM20598/MRCD/discussions) on our [Github](https://github.com/SM20598/MRCD) 🙃

 ## Publication:
 For more information, please find our publication below.